Arborvitae/Geoshape/docs/edit.rst

 Add a multipoylgon feature to a layer
 --------------------------------------
 A multipolygon layer has one or more polygons per feature.
-A couple of examples of multipoygons are the U.S. States of Michigan and Hawaii.
+A couple of examples of multipoygons are the islands that make up New Zealand and properties owned by someone on a single title but are not adjacent.

 #.
 Click on the :guilabel:`Add Feature` button.
 The :guilabel:`Drawing Geometry` dialog will appear at the top of the screen.